 More than 30 stakeholders representing local authorities and administration farmers, environmental groups, local industry groups, water managers, the energy sector and others, joined the 2nd REXUS Stakeholder Workshop in the Nima sub-basin pilot in Colombia on 28 March 2023, to jointly examine cross-cutting solutions to the area’s greatest challenges.
-The Nima sub-basin is blessed with extremely valuable ecosystems, including upstream paramo and andean ecosystems which feature boast biodiversity and endemic fauna and flora species, but environmental threats are already taking their toll.
+The Nima sub-basin is blessed with extremely valuable ecosystems, including upstream paramo and andean ecosystems which boast rich biodiversity and endemic fauna and flora species, but environmental threats are already taking their toll.

 A video to show the Nima sub-basin WEFE Nexus challenges

 The REXUS project team, led by CIAT, went on a field trip to document NEXUS natural resource challenges and conduct interviews with stakeholders regarding the participatory process of REXUS, and what their expectations are to assist them with the design of sustainable solutions.

 The 2nd workshop followed on from previous consultations of the REXUS Nima pilot leader, CIAT, with local authorities, and extensive interviews with local stakeholders, as well as the 1st Workshop where a participatory mapping of all Water-Energy-Food-Ecosystems Nexus interactions took place.